The CBT certificate is comprised of two levels. Both levels must be completed to receive the CBT certificate.

 These courses focus on the protocols and application of cognitive behaviour therapy.
 Basic therapy skills (e.g. empathy, active listening, etc.), conducting assessments and setting and working with goals are required for success in this program but will not be covered in Level I or Level II.

-To receive the CBT certificate you must successfully complete Level I and Level II.
-For Level II, you can choose between the following three courses:
+To receive the CBT certificate you must successfully complete one Level I and one Level II course.

 Note: You do not have to be working towards completing the CBT certificate to take the Level I course.

-Completing this CBT certificate will not qualify you to register with the Ontario College of Social Workers and Social Service Workers or the College of Registered Psychotherapists of Ontario.
+Completing this CBT certificate will not qualify you to register with any College or association, including the Ontario College of Social Workers and Social Service Workers or the College of Registered Psychotherapists of Ontario.
 Please visit those websites for information on becoming a therapist in Ontario.

 For more information about this certificate contact the Faculty of Social Work Professional Development office: